-However, the Cannabis Administration and Opportunity Act imposes federal control of cannabis by funding police enforcement against the underground market and mandating a tracking system, among other controls.
-It further regulates and taxes cannabis by giving the FDA and the Alcohol and Tobacco Tax and Trade Bureau (TTB) within the Treasury Department control.
+However, the Cannabis Administration and Opportunity Act imposes federal control of cannabis.
+It funds police enforcement against the underground market and mandates a tracking system, among other controls.
+Furthermore, the bill regulates cannabis by giving the FDA and the Alcohol and Tobacco Tax and Trade Bureau (TTB) control.
 They will then impose a federal regulatory scheme.

 It remains to be seen which parts of the industry will benefit the most from the nuances of federal regulation.
 Radio, for example, is heavily regulated, and it’s very difficult to enter the market with a new station.

-The new federal legalization bill would also institute a federal tax of 5-25% on cannabis on top of the already-hefty state taxes imposed on the industry, concerning advocates for small cannabis businesses and equity operators.
+The new federal legalization bill would impose a federal tax of 5-25% on cannabis.
+That would be on top of the already-hefty state taxes imposed on the industry.
+The rate concerns advocates for small cannabis businesses and equity operators.

-The CAOA would eliminate the problems facing regulated cannabis companies, such as lack of access to financial services, the inability to deduct business expenses when filing federal taxes, and the lack of uniform national regulatory standards and guidelines.
+The CAOA would eliminate the problems facing regulated cannabis companies.
+Like the lack of access to financial services and the inability to deduct business expenses when filing federal taxes.
+The lack of uniform national regulatory standards and guidelines would also be addressed.

-The legislation also directs funding to reinvest in communities disproportionately impacted by prohibition and helps improve diversity and inclusion in regulated cannabis markets.
+The legislation also directs funding to reinvest in communities disproportionately impacted by prohibition.
+It also helps improve diversity and inclusion in regulated cannabis markets.

 “Not only do the overwhelming majority of American people support legalization, they now live in a state where some form of cannabis is legal,” said Wyden.
-“By failing to act, the federal government is empowering the illicit cannabis market it’s ruining lives and propping up deeply rooted racism in our criminal justice system.
+“The federal government is empowering the illicit cannabis market.
+It’s ruining lives and propping up deeply rooted racism in our criminal justice system.
 It’s holding back small cannabis businesses from growing and creating jobs in their communities.
 Cannabis legalization is here, and Congress needs to get with the program.”

 “This legislation is about justice, strengthening our economy, and bringing the federal government into the 21st century,” said Murray.

-“This legislation makes important changes to bring federal cannabis policy in line with where the majority of the country already is, and in line with what Michiganders have already voted for,” said Peters.
+“This legislation makes important changes to bring federal cannabis policy in line with where the majority of the country already is.
+In line with what Michiganders have already voted for,” said Peters.

 The CAOA was first released as a discussion draft last year, alongside a request for comments from stakeholders.
 After receiving more than 1,800 comments and working with other Senators, they refined and expanded the initial proposal.

-Schumer, Booker, and Wyden have been promising to introduce the bill since November 2020, when it became clear they would control the U.S. Senate for the next two years.
+Schumer, Booker, and Wyden have been promising to introduce the bill since November 2020.
+That was when it became clear they would control the U.S. Senate for the next two years.
 There has been a lot of talk and promises made about the bill.

-Considering the midterms are in November and Congress goes into recess at the end of July, there is not a lot of time for this bill to pass the Senate.
+The midterms are in November, and Congress goes into recess at the end of July.
+Thus, there is not a lot of time for this bill to pass the Senate.

 Federal Legalization Reflection

-“The vast majority of Americans support comprehensive cannabis policy reform, and now is the time to figure out how to do that in a way that effectively addresses the damage done to marginalized communities and creates equitable opportunities in the burgeoning cannabis industry,” said NORML Political Director Morgan Fox.
+“The vast majority of Americans support comprehensive cannabis policy reform.
+Now is the time to figure out how to do that in a way that effectively addresses the damage done to marginalized communities.
+And creates equitable opportunities in the burgeoning cannabis industry,” said NORML Political Director Morgan Fox.

 “This introduction marks a tectonic advancement in the movement to end marijuana criminalization, with a credible pathway to ending the 80-year failed experiment of prohibition,” BOWL PAC Founding Organizer Justin Strekal said.